CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 <!-- > "The only thing that interferes with my learning is my education." &mdash; Albert Einstein -->

-> “Self-education is, I firmly believe, the only kind of education there is.” &mdash; Isaac Asimov, "Science Past, Science Future" (1975) p.
+> “Self-education is, I firmly believe, the only kind of education there is.” &mdash; Isaac Asimov Ph.D.
+Chemistry, Professor of Biochemistry, "Science Past, Science Future" (1975) p.
 208

 <!-- > "The only thing that interferes with my learning is my education." &mdash; Albert Einstein -->